aartikansal/BlueJ.NaiveTicket/README.md

 		incrementTicketNumber()
 		printTicket()

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?
-// yes.
-Name of the constructor is same as the name of the class and Construtor does not return any value.
+// Yes.
+Name of the constructor is same as the name of the class and construtor does not return any value.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?